Refinement on spectral Tur\'{a}n's theorem: Refinement of spectral Tur a n theorem

-{\bf Case 4.} Finally, we consider the case (iv) that $b_i \le b_1 -1$ for some $i\ge 3$.
+{\bf Case D.} Finally, we consider the case $b_i \le b_1 -1$ for some $i\ge 3$.
 We may assume that $b_3\le b_1-1$.
-This case can similarly be completed by applying a similar argument of case (iii).
+This case could be completed by applying a similar argument of Case (C).
 Let $G^*$ be the graph obtained from $G$ by removing a vertex of $B_1^-$ with its incident edges, and adding a copy of a vertex of $B_3$.
 In what follows, we will show that

 and then we prove by induction that for every $r\ge 4$,

 By computation, we obtain that

 and